Loryhoof/nextjs-saas/README.md

 ### Environment Variables:

-Create `.env.local` file in project directory with these values: (Ask admin for keys/secrets)
+Create `.env.local` file in project directory with these values:

 ```
 NEXTAUTH_SECRET=